geoscripting/preparatory_assignment/README.md

 ### Create a new Jupyter notebook

-1. Activate the "advgeoscripting" environment and start Jupyter notebook.
+1. Activate the _advgeoscripting_ environment and start a Jupyter Notebook server.
-2. Create a new Jupyter notebook using the Python 3 kernel and name it 'Preparatory_Assignment'.
+2. Create a new Jupyter notebook using the Python 3 kernel and name it _preparatory\_assignment.ipynb_.
-3. Import the function ```check_packages()``` from check_environment.py and execute it in order to check whether the notebook is using the right anaconda environment 'advgeoscripting'.
+3. Import the function ```check_packages()``` from _check\_environment.py_ and execute it in order to check whether the notebook is using the right anaconda environment 'advgeoscripting'.
 If you get a ```ModuleImportError```, check whether the right kernel is selected (Jupyter Menu: Kernel &rarr; Change kernel).
 4. Add the notebook to your git repository by creating a new commit.
 5. Within the notebook, write a new function called ```list_sum()```, which calculates the sum of all numbers in a list. e.g.